 - “You go above and beyond daily.
 But here lately, you’ve been going above-er and beyond-er.
 Thank you!”

-- “You’re someone who makes a difference every day, but especially now.
+- “You’re someone who makes a difference every day.
 So grateful.”

 - “Thank you.
 Your commitment and professionalism mean more than you know.”